rage/java-programming/data/week2/3-repeating.md

 It does the job, but not elegantly.
 What if the program had to read a hundred, or perhaps a thousand numbers and print their sum?
 What if the program had to read three numbers only?

 The problem can be solved with a loop which keeps track of both the sum and the number of times input has been read.
-The program that prints the sum of five numbers now looks as follows
+The program that prints the sum of five numbers now looks as follows:

 ```java
 Scanner scanner = new Scanner(System.in);